The Short Answer · Updated July 2026

 This is the workhorse for households ready to install a dedicated drinking-water tap.
 The 0.0001-micron RO membrane removes 99%+ of microplastics and nanoplastics along with lead, fluoride, chlorine, and dissolved solids, and it carries both NSF/ANSI 58 certification and the WQA Gold Seal.
 The sixth stage remineralizes the water with calcium and magnesium and restores pH, fixing the one common complaint about RO — flat taste.

-It does require professional installation (roughly $150) and under-sink space, and like all RO it sends about three gallons to drain per filtered gallon.
+Installation runs about $150 with a plumber — though many owners handle it themselves in an hour or two using iSpring's videos and the color-coded tubing — and it needs under-sink space, since like all RO it sends about three gallons to drain per filtered gallon.
 Filters are replaced annually.
 If you want the deepest filtration permanently plumbed in, this is the value benchmark.

 Plumbed-in reverse osmosis that strips microplastics and nanoplastics — then puts the good minerals back so it tastes great.